-The credit ratings referred to below must be assigned by one of the following Nationally Recognized Statistical Rating Organizations (NRSRO): Standard & Poor's Corporation "S&P", Moody's Investors Service, Inc. "Moody's" Fitch Ratings "Fitch".
+The credit ratings referred to below must be assigned by one of the following Nationally Recognized Statistical Rating Organizations (NRSRO): Standard & Poor's Corporation "S&P," Moody's Investors Service, Inc. "Moody's", and Fitch Ratings "Fitch."

-a) Short-term debt ratings - (two of the following and not less than the following)

-"A-1" or "SP-1" Standard & Poor's Corporation (S&P) "P-1" or "MIG 1/VMIG 1" Moody's Investors Service, Inc. (Moody's) "F1" Fitch Ratings (Fitch)
+a) Short-term debt ratings - (two of the following and not less than the following) "A-1" or "SP-1" Standard & Poor's Corporation (S&P) "P-1" or "MIG 1/VMIG 1" Moody's Investors Service, Inc. (Moody's) "F1" Fitch Ratings (Fitch)

 Split ratings are not allowed, i.e. A-1/P-1/F2 or similar.
-An issuer of short-term debt must have no less than an "A" on long-term debt, if any.
+An issuer of short-term debt must have no less than an "A" rating on long-term debt, if any.

-b) Long-term debt ratings- (if separate short-term and long-term pools exist) Investments purchased for short-term pools - shall be rated by at least two NRSROs and no less than "A" by any.
+b) Long-term debt ratings - Investments purchased for short-term pools or with remaining maturities of 397 days or less- shall be rated by at least two NRSROs and have obtained no less than an "A" rating by any.

-Investments purchased for long-term pools, such as the extended fund, - shall be rated by at least two NRSROs and no less than "AA" by any.
+Investments purchased for long-term pools, such as an extended fund, or with remaining maturities longer than 397 days, shall be rated by at least two NRSROs and have obtained no less than an "AA" rating by any.

-If an issuer of long-term debt has a short-term rating, then it may not be less than A-1/SP-1 or P-1/MIG1 or F1.
+If an issuer of long-term debt has a short-term rating, then it may not be less than A-1/SP-1 or P-1/MIG1 or F1 and should be rated by two NRSROs.

-c) Counterparties

-Repurchase Agreement counterparties shall have a minimum short-term rating, or counterparty rating, of no less than A-1 or equivalent by two NRSROs and have capital of no less than \$500 million.
+- c) Repurchase Agreement counterparties shall have a minimum short-term rating, or counterparty rating, of no less than A-1 or equivalent by two NRSROs and have capital of not less than \$500 million. - d) Any issuer that has been placed on "Credit Watch-Negative" by a NRSRO will be placed on hold and current holdings reviewed for possible sale within a reasonable period of time unless the following criteria are met and also approved in writing by the Treasurer prior to purchase: The issuer has (a) an A-1+ or E1+ short-term rating; or (b) at least an AA or Aa2 long.

-d) Credit Watch

-Any issuer that has been placed on "Credit Watch-Negative" by a NRSRO will be removed from our approved list unless the following criteria are met: The issuer has (a) an A-1+ or F1+ short-term rating; or (b) at least an AA or Aa2 long-term rating.
+The issuer has (a) an A-1+ or F1+ short-term rating; or (b) at least an AA or Aa2 long-term rating.